SpecDrivenDesign/lql/spec.md

      - Time values **MUST** be handled exclusively via the `time` library and are treated as opaque.
      - **Direct use of relational operators on Time values is forbidden.** If either operand of a relational operator is of Time type, the DSL **MUST** trigger a semantic error instructing the user to use the appropriate time library function (e.g., `time.isBefore` or `time.isAfter`).

+6. **Numeric Literal Overflow:**
+   - Every numeric literal MUST be checked to ensure it fits within a 64‑bit integer (for int literals) or a 64‑bit floating‑point number (for float literals).
+If a numeric literal exceeds the range of the designated 64‑bit type, the DSL engine MUST raise a lexical error with a message such as “Numeric literal overflow” indicating the line and column of the offending literal.

 #### 2.1.2 Complex Types

 1. **Objects:**